Placement Exams and Assessments

 - Department of Chemistry initial chemistry assessment (see below)

-- Department of Chemistry placement exam is required only for students wishing to take Chem 171, Chem 210, or Chem 212 (see below)
+- Department of Chemistry placement exam—required only for students planning to take CHEM 171, 215, or 212 (see below)

 Required for Students Planning to Take Chemistry